leanderdulac/doge/README.md

 Node web framework loosely based on Ruby on Rails.
 Batteries sold apart.
 Focused on RESTful APIs without views.

-This is a work in progress.
+## This is just an experiment.
+Please don't use this in production.

 License
 =======